Kevin McCarthy Sets Vote to Recall Liz Cheney as Conference Chair

 Former President Donald Trump also issued a statement Monday spurring Republicans to replace “warmonger” Rep. Liz Cheney (R-WY) for the “gifted” Stefanik.

 But at least one establishment Republican does not agree with the substitution.
 “Expelling Liz Cheney from leadership won’t gain the GOP one additional voter, but it will cost us quite a few,” Sen. Mitt Romney tweeted.
-President Joe Biden and House Speaker Nancy Pelosi (D-NY) also oppose McCarthy’s initiative.
+President Joe Biden and House Speaker Nancy Pelosi (D-CA) also oppose McCarthy’s initiative.

 Breitbart News reported Saturday Cheney “orchestrated unprecedented” Republican sabotage with the Washington Post against Trump on January 3.
 Apparently, Cheney “was the one who generated” a hit piece on Trump in the Post, written by “ten living former Defense Secretaries, including her father.”